danielsaidi/BottomSheet/README.md

 You can define your own bottom sheet and ottom sheet handle styles and apply them when creating a sheet.

+## Important

+This library uses resource-based colors, which aren't available to SwiftUI previews outside of this library.

+Make sure to always use the `.preview` style when previewing a sheet.

 ## Demo app

 This repo contains a basic demo app that demonstrates how to use the bottom sheet.